Large Dutch Bank |Our Journey Towards Agility at Scale

 scaling .
 A recurring mental model used for scaling Agile, that does not work very well.

-The recurring problems of unreliable forecasts, poor focus at the tribe level and the inability to react to incoming ideas is strongly affected by working in such a system
+The recurring problems of unreliable forecasts, poor focus at the tribe level and inability to react to incoming ideas are strongly related to working in such a system.

 Study how the work works and optimize for what you have most of

 In the graphic below you see the results of the dependency study in the 24 squad tribe.
-The colour of the circle indicated for how much % a squad is needed to develop end-customer features in a particular area.
+The colour section of the circle indicates the percentage of a squad’s time needed to develop end-customer features in a particular area.
 A complete blue circle means that a squad is needed 100% of the time in the blue area..

 Single function managers and the POCLAC

 The Chapter Leads acted as single function managers.
-For example there were IT chapter leads to specific technology like Pega or Java.
-Single function managers invite people to grow in single-skill career paths.
-They do not invite for mutli-skill growth of people, as is required to create adaptive teams.
+For example there were IT chapter leads for specific technologies like Pega or Java.
+Single function managers encouraged people to grow in single-skill career paths.
+They did not promote mutli-skill growth of people, which is required for creating adaptive teams.

-Seventeen squads that were working in feature branches.
-That is, they were working for the duration of weeks and sometimes months in isolation without integrating their code with the other squads.
-I found that there was no good reason for having so many branches other than “ this is the way things were done over here.”
+Seventeen squads were working in feature branches.
+That is, they were working for weeks and sometimes months in isolation without integrating their code with the other squads.
+I found that there was no good reason for having so many branches other than “ this is the way things are done over here.”

 Output driven development

 The last observation I want to share is that of output driven development.
-Every quarter there was a QBR session were the squads were given Epics consisting of stories that needed to be done.
+Every quarter there was a Quarterly Business Review session where the squads were given Epics consisting of stories that needed to be done.
 Performance was tracked against a number of Epics and stories done.
 The goal was to deliver all the stories as promised at the beginning of a quarter.
 The more predictable you were the better the scores.

 There are two main points to be aware of when using this approach.
 First, the Epics that you want done at the beginning of the quarter might not really solve the customer problem or achieve your business goals.
 Why?
-Because you might not know if your solution actually solves a customer problem, and even stronger, you might even be solving the wrong problem for your customers in the first place.
+Because you might not know if your solution actually solves a customer problem.
+Evenmore important, you might be solving the wrong problem for your customers in the first place.

-So, the goal was rather to deliver a set of Epics or solutions.
-Instead of achieving a specific outcome.
+So, the goal was to deliver a set of Epics or solutions instead of achieving a specific outcome.
 The teams were given work to do, instead of problems to solve.